WelcomeToMonday/ladybug/docs-src/articles/getting-started/setting-up-the-game.md

 Here's where you can go from here:

-* Stay tuned for more articles including simple game tutorials.
-We'll update this article when the introductory-level tutorial is available!
+* Check out the [Learning Ladybug with Snake](/articles/tutorials/1/intro.html) tutorial and walk through re-creating the classic game of Snake with Ladybug
 * Look through the excellent MonoGame/XNA Tutorials on [R.B.
 Whitaker's Wiki](http://rbwhitaker.wikidot.com/monogame-tutorials)
-* Take a look at the [MonoGame Documentation](http://www.monogame.net/documentation/?page=main) for more tutorials.
+* Take a look at the [MonoGame Documentation](http://www.monogame.net/documentation/?page=main) for more tutorials